frontendbabel/frontendbabel.github.com/src/documents/pages/how-to-contribute.html.md

 With mentioning this project in social networks and your blog posts you can involve people from all over the world!
 * Fix English in the texts<br/>
-If you spotted a grammar error, you can edit an article (the is a link to editor below) and propose your pull request.
+If you spotted a grammar error, you can edit an article (there is a link to editor below) and propose your pull request.
 * Propose site changes<br/>
 Suggest what can be improved in this web site with adding your ideas in [the list of